gi-no/blog_mean_stack/article2.md

 Infinite scroll
 ============

-Now, we can only see last 20 messages, and there is not way to see older messages.
+Now, we can only see last 20 messages, and there is no way to see older messages.

-Let's add infinite scroll to see older message like Twitter.
+Let's add infinite scroll to see older messages like Twitter.

 #### On client-side, install "ngInfiniteScroll" library
-Install a AngularJS library "ngInfiniteScroll" for infinite scroll.
+Install an AngularJS library "ngInfiniteScroll" for infinite scroll.

 ```javascript
 % bower install --save ngInfiniteScroll